 Combined with our media processing engine that is especially useful for image content which can be transformed with image processing operations on the fly by including URL directives.
 Hence, you can store original CDN URLs in a Git repository, while all the derivatives will be generated whenever you need them.

 Integrating Uploadcare jQuery widget into Netlify CMS is quick and here’s how you do it:

 - Make sure you’re using Netlify CMS 2.1.0+, upgrade if necessary.

 - Define a target project for uploads by discovering its API keys.

 - Add the following to your CMS configuration file:

 In case you want to edit any image on Uploadcare, you don’t have to upload its updated version.
-We handle Image Transformations on the fly via URL directives.
+We handle Image processing on the fly via URL directives.
 Just include the supported ones in your image CDN URLs.

 That’s it!
 In case you want to learn more, check out the Netlify CMS docs on integrating Uploadcare.